my17560/dokuwiki-template-readthedokus/README.md

 </WRAP>
 ```

-If you use the plugin, do not forget to add classes (admonition,danger,caution,note,tip) to the "noPrefix" plugin option otherwise admonitions will not be styled correctly.
-You need to add four types listed above and "admonition" to the option value.
+If you use the plugin, do not forget to add classes (admonition,danger,caution,note,tip) to the "noPrefix" in the Wrap plugin option otherwise admonitions will not be styled correctly.

 ## Customization